Last Updated on June 17, 2026 by Michelle Ball

 [A]ny dirk, dagger, or other weapon with a fixed, sharpened blade fitted primarily for stabbing, a weapon with a blade longer than 3 1/2 inches, a folding knife with a blade that locks into place, or a razor with an unguarded blade.

-Okay- you may feel like you are somewhere back in time when trying to figure out what a “dirk” or “dagger” is, but these are not the most common items students possess.
+Okay- you may feel like you are somewhere back in time when trying to figure out what a “dirk” or “dagger” is, but these are not the most common items students possess in schools.

 The Two Most Common Knives Students Have at School

-At schools students tend to get caught with certain types of weapons that count as “knives.”
-The two most important “knife” definitions are:
+In schools, more students tend to bring certain types of “knives.”
+The two definitions of “knife” which apply most often, are:

 1) Weapon with a blade longer than 3 1/2 inches